Member of Harry and Meghan’s security detail speak out following ‘chaotic’ chase

 Member of Harry and Meghan’s security detail and cab driver speak out following ‘chaotic’ chase

-Chris Sanchez, a member of the Sussexes security team, told CNN that he “had never” come close to the chaos he experienced on Tuesday night while cab driver Sukhcharn Singh told the Washington Post the Sussesxes seeemed scared
+Chris Sanchez said he “had never” come close to the chaos he experienced during Tuesday night incident

 Related: Harry and Meghan involved in ‘near catastrophic’ car chase involving paparazzi

-A member of the security detail for Prince Harry and his wife Meghan Markle and a cab driver who transported the couple during a paparazzi chase on Tuesday night have opened up about the ordeal.
+A member of the security detail for Prince Harry and his wife Meghan Markle and a cab driver who transported the couple during a paparazzi chase have both spoken about the incident.

+The “two-hour-long” chase reportedly resulted in multiple near collisions involving “other drivers on the road, pedestrians and two NYPD officers.”

-Chris Sanchez, a member of the Sussexes security team, told CNN in an exclusive interview on Wednesday that he “had never” come close to the chaos he experienced on Tuesday night.
+Chris Sanchez, a member of the couple’s security team, told CNN on Wednesday that he “had never” come close to the chaos he experienced on Tuesday night.

+“What we were dealing with was very chaotic.
+There were about a dozen vehicles: cars, scooters and bicycles,” Mr Sanchez said.

 “I don’t think I would call it a chase,” Sukhcharn Singh told the Post.
 “I never felt like I was in danger.
 It wasn’t like a car chase in a movie.
 They were quiet and seemed scared but it’s New York—it’s safe.”